Current Arts Academy violinist Aidan Krieger performing his own arrangement of "O Mio Babbino Caro" from his home in southeast Michigan.

 - Current Arts Academy students can also upload their work to the IntyHub in Canvas.

-Remember the motto displayed on the back of Kresge Auditorium: “Promoting world friendship through the universal language of the arts.”
+Remember the motto displayed on the back of Kresge Auditorium: “Dedicated to the promotion of world friendship through the universal language of the arts.”
 It has always been a core value at Interlochen.
 Today, it is more relevant than ever.